yulluone/y.u.l.l.u/content/projects/myexporsitor.md

     value: Solo Developer
 ---

-# MyExporsitor - #1 Bible Study Bible 📖✨
+# MyExpositor - #1 Bible Study Bible 📖✨ [View Project](https://myexpositor.vercel.app)

-Discover the ultimate Bible study experience with MyExporsitor!
+Discover the ultimate Bible study experience with MyExpositor!
 Your go-to resource for exploring the sacred scriptures just got a digital upgrade.
 We've transformed the renowned Jimmy Swaggart's Expositor's Bible into an immersive website, bringing you a powerful tool for diving deep into the Word.

 🔍 **Easy Navigation**: Navigate through the Bible seamlessly with our intuitive alphabetical dropdown menu.
 Quickly find the books you're looking for, enhancing your study efficiency.